braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/content_cards/integration.md

 The [`ContentCardsFragment`][4] class will automatically refresh and display the contents of the Content Cards and log usage analytics.
 The cards that can appear in a user's `ContentCards` are created on the Braze dashboard.

 ## Content Cards data model

 The Content Cards data model is available in the Android SDK.

-## Card types {#card-types-for-android}
+## Content Card model {#card-types-for-android}

-Braze has three unique Content Cards card types that share a base model.
-Each card type also has additional card-specific properties, which are listed below.
+Braze has three unique Content Cards card types that share a base model: banner, captioned image, and classic.
+Each type inherits common properties from a base model and has the following additional properties.

-### Base card {#base-card-for-android}
+### Base Content Card model properties {#base-card-for-android}

 The [base card][29] model provides foundational behavior for all cards.